Table of Contents

 Flooding Hazards

 When encountering flooded roadways, what appears to be a shallow puddle can be a serious hazard.
-Just 6 inches of flowing water can knock an adult off their feet, and 12 inches of water can float many passenger vehicles.
+Just 6 inches of flowing water can knock an adult off their feet, and 12 inches can float many passenger vehicles.

 Driving through flooded areas creates several specific risks: